9843112922/genai-internship/README.md

 ## Learning Outcome

 Learned basic UI improvement techniques and enhanced the usability of the AI Travel Planner application while continuing to explore Google ADK concepts.

+## Day 20 (01/06/2026)

+# AI Travel Planner

+Continued working on the AI Travel Planner project by connecting the Groq API and generating travel plans using AI.

+## Work Completed

+* Connected the AI Travel Planner application with the Groq API
+* Collected user travel details such as destination, budget, and number of days
+* Sent user inputs to the AI model using the Groq API
+* Generated travel plans based on the user inputs
+* Replaced the old static output with AI-generated travel plans

+## Technologies Used

+* Python
+* Streamlit
+* Groq API

+## Learning Outcome

+Learned how to connect the Groq API with a Streamlit application, send user inputs to the AI model, and generate travel plans using AI.